kaizau/rapid-prototyping/README.md

 ### General

-- ESLint pre-commit hook automatically attempts to fix JS errors and styles.
+- Code is organized by "page namespaces".
+  - Related markup, styles, and scripts live in the same folder when possible.
+  - `source/global` includes styles and scripts that are loaded on all pages.
+  - `source/_shared` contains import-able, shared resources.
-- Prefer root (non-relative) imports:
+- Prefer root (non-relative) imports.
-  - Pug: `extends /_shared/layout` (root)
+  - Pug: `extends /_shared/layout` (requires leading slash)
+  - Stylus: `@import _shared/config`
   - JS: `import '_shared/util';`
-  - Stylus: `@import _shared/config`
 - Secrets should be stored in `.env`.
   - Make a copy from `.env.example`.
 Do not check this file in.
   - Import or require `dotenv/config` at the beginning of any script to